On characteristic integrals of Toda field theories: Introduction

-By the symmetry between $x$ and $y$ in Toda field theories \er{toda}, there are differential polynomials $\tilde I$ in the $u^i$ and their $y$-partial derivatives such that $\tilde I_x=0$ but they follow the same patterns as those in the above definition.
-For simplicity, we sometimes write $\p$ for $\p_x$.
+By the symmetry between $x$ and $y$ in the Toda field theory \er{toda}, there are differential polynomials $\tilde I$ in the $u^i$ and their $y$-partial derivatives such that $\tilde I_x=0$ but they clearly follow the same patterns as those in the above definition.

+Since a differential polynomial in characteristic integrals is another such integral, the characteristic integrals form a differential algebra.
+Shabat and Yamilov \cite{preprint} showed that the characteristic integrals of the Toda field theory \er{toda} form a \emph{polynomial} differential algebra generated by $n$ \emph{primitive characteristic integrals}, and that the system \er{toda} has such a complete set of characteristic integrals if and only if the matrix $A=(a_{ij})$ is equivalent to the Cartan matrix of a simple Lie algebra.

-For a differential mononomial in the $u^i$, we call by its \emph{degree} the sum of the orders of differentiation multiplied by the corresponding algebraic degrees for the factors.
-Therefore the $I$ in \er{cl for l} has homogeneous degree $2$.
-Since a differential polynomial of some characteristic integrals is another such integral, the characteristic integrals form a differential algebra.
-The structure theorem (see for example \cite{FF-inv}*{Theorem 1} for the affine version) asserts that it is a \emph{polynomial} differential algebra generated by $n$ \emph{primitive characteristic integrals}.
-Furthermore these generators are homogeneous and their degrees are equal to the degrees of the Lie algebra $\fg$.
+For a differential mononomial in the $u^i$, we call by its \emph{degree} the sum of the orders of differentiation multiplied by the algebraic degrees of the corresponding factors.
+Therefore the $I$ in \er{cl for l} has a homogeneous degree $2$.
+The primitive characteristic integrals can be chosen to be homogeneous and their degrees are equal to the degrees of the Lie algebra $\fg$.
 Recall that the algebra of adjoint-invariant functions on $\fg$ is a polynomial algebra on $n$ homogenous generators, whose degrees we call the degrees of $\fg$ \cite{K1}.
+For a proof of this structure theorem, see \cite{Shabat} and \cite{FF-LNM}*{Theorem 2.4.10 and Proposition 2.4.7}.
+This paper is concerned with constructing these primitive characteristic integrals.

-Many works \cite{Leznov-where, W-sym, gen-W-sym} are devoted to the characteristic integrals, very often under different names such as \emph{local conservation laws, chiral currents} or \emph{intermediate integrals} and from different viewpoints.
-Furthermore many works \cite{LS-survey,ho,ZS,ian's} are concerned with using these characteristic integrals to obtain explicit solutions to the original Toda field theories \er{toda} by the method of Darboux.
+Many works \cite{LS-book, W-sym, gen-W-sym, dem} have been devoted to the characteristic integrals, very often under different names such as \emph{local conservation laws, chiral currents, intermediate integrals} or \emph{$W$-algebras} and from different viewpoints.
+In particular, the works of Guryeva and Zhiber \cite{G-Zhiber, G-Z-arxiv} have shown that the Toda field theories \er{toda} for classical and exceptional Lie algebras are of Liouville type, and have obtained explicit formulas for the generalized Laplace invariants for these systems, which can be used to construct the characteristic integrals and higher symmetries.

-However to this author, the results about characteristic integrals for Toda field theories \er{toda} are not explicit enough, in terms of both the formulas and the proofs.
-Therefore we would like to present the concrete formulas to compute the primitive characteristic integrals together with new and self-contained proofs.
+However to this author, the construction results about characteristic integrals for the Toda field theories \er{toda} are not explicit enough, in terms of both the formulas and the proofs.
+Therefore we would like to present here systematic and concrete techniques for constructing the primitive characteristic integrals together with new and self-contained proofs.